-- 1. Effective discipline is positive, rather than negative, in nature - 2.
-Effective discipline is fair, consistent, dignified, and in good temper - 3.
+- 1. Good Discipline is usually positive rather than negative in nature - 2.
+Good discipline is fair, consistent, dignified, and in good temper - 3.
 Conferences with teachers, principals, and parents should bring about acceptable classroom behavior

 Classroom Discipline

 All students can behave appropriately when it is expected of them and when standards of conduct are clearly communicated to them.
 Teachers at Fairview Elementary School follow an assertive approach to discipline and classroom control.